The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Saving for a down payment on a home is a major financial goal for many people, but that effort shouldn’t get in the way of investing for other long-term goals such as retirement.
 However, there are things you can do to boost your savings until you’ve bought a home without sacrificing too much in terms of investing for retirement.

 “It’s critical to save for retirement even if you’re saving for a house.
-If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, managing director of Silicon Valley United Capital.
+If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, vice president at Goldman Sachs Personal Financial Management.
 “The minimum I would save is the matched contribution because that’s like free money.”

 Home savings statistics

 - 73 percent of aspiring homeowners cite affordability factors as the main obstacles holding them back, according to a 2023 Bankrate survey.

 - 40 percent of aspiring homeowners said the inability to afford a down payment and closing costs were a major hurdle to buying a homes, the Bankrate survey found.

 - Bankrate found that many people would be willing to sacrifice in order to afford a home including downsizing, moving out of state or buying a home that needs improvements.